AlexanderLustig/CyberSecurity-Learning-Journey/Python Essentials 1 Cisco/5-7-2024 to Current.md

 5/14/2024 - Today was a bit challenging due to feeling very tired.
 I found it difficult to stay awake long enough to complete my lessons.
 As a result, I didn’t make much progress today.
 However, I plan to make up for this by putting in extra effort tomorrow.

+5/16/2024 - Finally finished the 3rd module.
+Had to cram a bit more today as I missed the last few days.
+Felt a bit demotivated near the end, like I didn't want to continue, but I stuck to it.
+Finished the module test with a 95% on the second try.